Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-During part one of Oxygen’s two-night special “Aaron Hernandez Uncovered,” reporters speculated that the former NFL player’s downfall was spurred by the death of his father, Dennis Hernandez.
+During part one of Oxygen’s special “Aaron Hernandez Uncovered,” reporters speculated that the former NFL player’s downfall was spurred by the death of his father, Dennis Hernandez.

 In 2006, when Aaron was still in high school, Dennis died unexpectedly during a routine hernia surgery.
 The loss came at a vital time in Aaron’s football career, and his mother, Terri Hernandez, worried Aaron would lose his motivation without the influence of his father.